Calibration Is Not Enough: Evaluating Confidence Estimation Under Language Variations: Background

 where the expectation is typically approximated by binning $N$ test predictions into $M$ buckets of equal size by their predicted confidence.
-The ECE has been widely criticized for not being a \emph{proper scoring rule}, i.e.\@ trivial predictors other than the true distribution can minimize it \citep{liu2023simple}, as we will see in the upcoming example.
-An actual instance of a proper scoring rule is instead the Brier score \cite{brier1950verification} defined by:
+The ECE has been criticized for not being a \emph{proper scoring rule}, i.e.\@ trivial predictors other than the true distribution can minimize it \citep{liu2023simple}.
+An actual proper scoring rule is the Brier score \cite{brier1950verification}:

-Both ECE and Brier score evaluate whether the predicted confidence score aligns directly with (expected) correctness.
-However, one might also be interested in whether the confidence score helps us to distinguish between correct and incorrect predictions.
-For this reason, confidence scores are also commonly evaluated through the area under the receiver operating characteristic curve (AUROC; \citealp{BRADLEY19971145}), where error detection is framed as a binary classification task, and the ratio of the true to false positive rate is measured under all possible thresholds.
-Alternative, one might also resort to the area under the precision-recall curve (AUPR).
-However, all of these example are insufficient to evaluate confidence estimation given the variability of natural language.\\
+Both ECE and Brier score evaluate whether the confidence score aligns with (expected) correctness.
+However, one might also be interested in whether confidence helps us to distinguish between correct and incorrect predictions.
+This is commonly evaluated through the area under the receiver-operating characteristic curve (AUROC; \citealp{BRADLEY19971145}), where error detection is framed as a binary classification task, and the ratio of the true to false positive rate is measured under all possible thresholds.
+However, none of these metrics incorporates the variability of natural language.